dataidea/dataidea-blog/posts/rethinking_chatgpt/index.md

 ---
-title: Why You Should Reconsider Using ChatGPT
+title: Why You Should Use ChatGPT Sparingly.
 author: "Juma Shafara"
 date: "2024-06-04"
-toc: true
 number-sections: true
 categories: [AI]
 ---